vhaghani26/python_focus_group/Session_03/session3.md

-# Session 3: GitHub Desktop
+# Session 3: GitHub Desktop and Getting Python Started

 By: Viktoria Haghani